CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/scafinfra26.jpg "search gateway")

-    >**Note**: Logs generation can take upto 12 hours to show up.
-Please refer to the screenshot for reference and continue with the next steps.
+    >**Note: Logs generation can take upto 12 hours to show up.
+Please refer to the screenshot for reference and continue with the next steps**.

 1. Now navigate back to firewall policy and under **Settings** select **IDPS**.